 Biodiversity conservation is essential for maintenance of ecosystem health and resilience.
 Examine marine biodiversity status and threats, conservation trends, as well as science behind protected area design and assessment.
 Prerequisite: MS 102N, BI111N, or ES270N

 In-depth overview of marine mammals (whales, dolphins, manatees, seals, sea lions, etc.).
 Topics include marine mammal systematics, status, behavior, physiology, population dynamics, evolution, and management.
 Current periodical literature text readings are basis for discussions.
 Prerequisites: BI 111N, MS 102N, or ES 270N.
 Junior or Senior standing required.

 MS 313: Mangrove Biology and Ecology

 Mangroves support coastal food webs that rival rainforest productivity and are specially adapted to unique conditions.
 An understanding of the ecology of these charismatic and diverse communities and what threatens them will be studied.
-Prerequisites: BI 111N or MS 288.
+Prerequisites: BI 111N, ES 270N, or MS 102N.

 MS 315: Elasmobranch Biology and Management

 Systematics, evolution, ecology, behavior, and anatomical and physiological adaptations of sharks and rays.
 Current scientific research, human impact, how populations can be managed.
 Prerequisites: BI 212 or BI 303 and Junior standing.

 MS 322: Coral Reefs